 As you can see, there is no widget icon; however, we can still access the widget page.

-Alright, let's get a little more advanced and remove widgets using the Registry Editor.
-As always, if you are not familiar with modifying the registry, skip this step as you could do more damage than good.
+You can also remove the Windows 11 widget icon using the Registry Editor.
+This approach is more advanced and should only be used if you're comfortable editing the Windows registry.
+If you are not familiar with modifying the registry, skip this step as you could do more damage than good.
 For everyone else, here is the registry key we'll be modifying.

 HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced\TaskbarDa